kylelarkin/klas/readme.md

 ## Installation
 1. Copy the repository to your /wp-content/themes folder
-2. Move the .htaccess file out of your theme and into the wordpress root directory.
+2. Move .htaccess and wp-config.php files out of the theme folder and into the wordpress root directory.
 3. Rename the theme folder, and update paths in the following locations: sass/ie.scss
 3. Refresh your permalinks.